NSO and Registration FAQs

 You can find out more about your financial aid by signing into your “myPittCC” account, clicking on the ‘PCC Services” tab and clicking again on the financial aid tab.
 Any other questions can be addressed by looking at the financial aid website or by calling 252-493-7339.

-When normal on-campus operations resume, New Student Orientation will be held on various dates throughout the summer in the Goess Multipurpose room.
-The Goess Building is accessible either by Reedy Branch Road or driving through the main campus.
+When normal on-campus operations resume, New Student Orientation will be held on various dates in the Craig F. Goess Student Center Davenport Multipurpose room.
+The Goess Student Center is accessible either by Reedy Branch Road or driving through the main campus.
 Click here for a GPS address and detailed map designating parking areas for orientation participants.

 Orientation will cost you nothing outside of your travel expenses.

 12. Will I meet with my advisor during my specified Orientation session?

 Your Student Success Advisor’s name and contact information can be found in your Admissions letter.
 Your specific Student Success Advisor is assigned to you based on the program of study you selected on your application.
 They will be your guide in confirming the major you have selected is the one you want and will determine the courses you will enroll in.

 13. What if I am studying as a Distant Learner?